Chenpi: Production method

 Xinhui chenpi is famous for its special production technique, where emphasis is put on peeling and storage methods.
 People can also do it at home.

 Preparation

-Prior to consumption, chenpi is soaked and rinsed with cold water until it becomes soft; the soaking time is recommended to be no longer than half an hour with a view to retaining its flavor.
+Prior to consumption, chenpi is soaked and rinsed with cold water until it becomes soft; the recommended soaking time is no longer than half an hour with a view to retaining its flavor.
 Afterwards, the white pith is gently scraped off from the softened peel.

 Uses

 Cuisine

-Some tong sui desserts such as red bean soup will use this ingredient occasionally.
-Chenpi is used to make the Hunanese dish orange chicken.
-It can be also used for other kinds of food and beverages such as porridge, duck, pigeon, mooncakes, green bean soup, jam, and wine.
+Some tong sui desserts such as red bean soup use this ingredient.
+Chenpi is used to make the dish orange chicken.
+It can also be used for other kinds of food and beverages such as porridge, duck, pigeon, mooncakes, green bean soup, jam, and wine.
 Chenpi-infused tea can also be prepared.

-In Japanese cuisine, chenpi (pronounced "chimpi" in Japanese) is a common ingredient in shichimi tōgarashi, a traditional spice mix.
+In Japanese cuisine, chenpi (pronounced ちんぴ "chimpi" in Japanese) is a common ingredient in shichimi tōgarashi, a traditional spice mix.

 Folk medicine

 Chenpi is a common ingredient in Chinese folk medicine, where it is believed that it regulates qi, fortifies the spleen, eliminates dampness, improves abdominal distension, enhances digestion, and reduces phlegm.
 There is a well-known chenpi-derived medicine named 'snake gallbladder and tangerine peel powder'.
 The powder is used for heart disharmonies.